eoikonom/vagrepo1/readme.md

 Hello, this is my first commit
-I am learning git content and merge
+I am learning git content and merge and rebasing